 About

-In creating my sculptural Textile Kintsugi pieces I use the principles of Kintsugi, a Japanese repair method, as a process to recreate discarded ceramics.
+In creating my Textile Kintsugi pieces I use the principles of Kintsugi, a Japanese repair method, as a process to recreate discarded ceramics.
 Using reclaimed textiles, many hand-dyed, to wrap broken pieces and reassemble them with stitch, enhancing the breaks.
-As with Kintsugi I aim to celebrate the imperfections, recreating the ceramic to become more interesting for its irregularities giving the object a new lease of life that becomes more refined thanks to its ‘scars’.
+As with Kintsugi the aim is to celebrate the imperfections, recreating the ceramic to become more interesting for its irregularities giving the object a new lease of life that becomes more refined thanks to its ‘scars’.

 Workshops